zhentian-wan/udacity-serverless-project/README.md

 docker run -it --rm -p 3000:80 sample
 ```

+Open `http://localhost:3000` to use the application.

+### Travis

+Using `.travis.yml` to deploy docker image to DockerHub.

+### Application

+Application is a serverless todo app.

 ## Functionality of the application

 This application will allow creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.